yeniel/algoritmos/README.md

 - Ahorrar recursos, su aplicación más común es la implementación de cables de redes, de servidores, de postes de luz entre otros.

 - Hallar el «árbol recubridor mínimo», en un grafo conexo no dirigido.

+- The standard application is to a problem like phone network design.
+You have a business with several offices; you want to lease phone lines to connect them up with each other, and the phone company charges different amounts of money to connect different pairs of cities.
+You want a set of lines that connects all your offices with a minimum total cost.
+It should be a spanning tree, since if a network isn’t a tree you can always remove some edges and save money.

+- A less obvious application is that the minimum spanning tree can be used to approximately solve the traveling salesman problem.
+A convenient formal way of defining this problem is to find the shortest path that visits each point at least once.
+Note that if you have a path visiting all points exactly once, it’s a special kind of tree.
+For instance in the example above, twelve of sixteen spanning trees are actually paths.
+If you have a path visiting some vertices more than once, you can always drop some edges to get a tree.
+So in general the MST weight is less than the TSP weight, because it’s a minimization over a strictly larger set.
+On the other hand, if you draw a path tracing around the minimum spanning tree, you trace each edge twice and visit all points, so the TSP weight is less than twice the MST weight.
+Therefore this tour is within a factor of two of optimal.

+- Max bottleneck paths
+- LDPC codes for error correction
+- Image registration with Renyi entropy
+- Learning salient features for real-time face verification
+- Reducing data storage in sequencing amino acids in a protein
+- Model locality of particle interactions in turbulent fluid flows
+- Autoconfig protocol for Ethernet bridging to avoid cycles in a network